Knoxville families honor loved ones on National Day of Remembrance for Homicide Victims

 “When a homicide happens, often it’s in the news, or when the trial comes up, it’s in the news again, but the families of these homicide victims have to live with that loss day after day after day forever,” Allen said.

-Working in law enforcement, she said it’s their mission do what they can for these families.
+Working in law enforcement, she said it’s their mission to do what they can for these families.

 “It’s our job as prosecutors to hold those offenders accountable, to take them to trial, to bring them before the citizens of Knox County and let them be found guilty and removed from our society.
 Even though a conviction in a homicide doesn’t really bring back the person that’s been lost, it’s a small bit of closure for the families in these cases,” she said.